bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 ls
 ```

 In there, all mixed up together are regular files, directories, and an executable program.
+The terminal we have here is using colors to tell us about what we are seeing,
-If we want to know which is which, we can type:
+but not all terminals are set up that way.
+On the UVa servers, I don't always have colors.
+So, in that case, if we want to know which is which, we can type:

 ```bash
 ls -F